sobradob/sobradob.github.io/content/blog/advertising_economy.md

 ---
 title: Are we living in an advertising economy?
-description: Consumer sentiment is at lows while the economy is booming.
+description: Consumer sentiment is at lows while the stock market is booming.
 How can that be?
 toc: true
 tags:
 - opinion